 Welcome to La Pêche Fraîche!

-As you probably already know, I’m Rachel, and I’m the author, photographer, and graphic designer of this here butter- and complaint-sodden food blog, started in May 2012.
+As you probably already know, I’m Rachel, and I’m the creator, author, photographer, graphic designer, resident worrywart etc. etc. of this butter- and complaint-sodden food blog, started way back in May 2012.

 high school college student at Ithaca High the University of Chicago.

 I’m a neuroscience major and a statistics minor, with tentative intent to land in the business space.